tensorimgpipeline/TensorImgPipeline/docs/generated/cli_reference.md

 ### "Pipeline not found"

 - Check `pytorchpipeline list` to see available pipelines
-- Use `pytorchpipeline info` to verify your current mode and paths
+- Use `pytorchpipeline info` to verify your paths
-- Ensure you're in the correct directory (development mode)
-- For production mode, check that pipelines are in `~/.config/pytorchimagepipeline/projects/`
+- Check that pipelines are in `~/.config/pytorchimagepipeline/projects/`
 - For linked packages, verify the symlink exists in the projects directory

 ### "Missing config"

-- Create or update configs in the appropriate directory (use `pytorchpipeline info` to see path)
+- Create or update configs in the configs directory (use `pytorchpipeline info` to see path)
-- Development mode: `configs/<pipeline_name>/execute_pipeline.toml`
-- Production mode: `~/.config/pytorchimagepipeline/configs/<pipeline_name>/execute_pipeline.toml`
+- Default location: `~/.config/pytorchimagepipeline/configs/<pipeline_name>/pipeline_config.toml`
 - Check the config file path with `pytorchpipeline inspect <pipeline>`

 ### "Invalid TOML"